andyjsmith/Registry-Spy/README.md

 ## Installation

 Download the latest version from the [releases page](https://github.com/andyjsmith/Registry-Spy/releases).
-Alternatively, use on of the following methods.
+Alternatively, use one of the following methods.

 ### pip (recommended)